 How does eyebrow transplantation work?

-Unlike a standard hair transplantation procedure which uses larger patches of hair to fill in or cover troublesome areas of the head, eyebrow transplantation is a much more delicate and precise procedure.
+Unlike a standard hair transplantation procedure which uses larger patches of hair to fill in or cover troublesome areas of the head, eyebrow transplant is a much more delicate and precise procedure.
 Hair is generally taken from places where the natural growth is shorter such as the nape of the neck or the legs.
 The hairs are then often transplanted one at a time in order to create the desired natural looking arch shape and thickness.

 After your eyebrow transplant you will need to learn how to correctly care for your new brows because if hair from the scalp has been used this will behave very differently to how a normal eyebrow would.
 However a skilled practitioner will take great care in placing the transplanted hair so that it resembles as closely as possible the growth pattern of the eyebrow.